How to Choose Paint Colors When You’re An Overthinker (or have anxiety)

 • ALL the feels (emotions that we have in abundance)

-• difficulty making a big decision as it relates to our home
+• difficulty making a big decision as it relates to your home

-Luckily, I’ve learned a few key tricks that will make your paint-picking journey a bit less painful…
+Luckily, I’ve learned a few key tricks to make your paint-picking journey less painful…

 1. DON’T ASK FRIENDS FOR THEIR OPINIONS

-We know what they say about opinions; they’re just like…well, let’s just say that ‘everybody has one‘.
-The more opinions you get, the harder it can be to make a decision.
-And MOST opinions are swayed by personal tastes and perceptions – not actual knowledge.
+We know what they say about opinions; they’re just like…well, let’s say that ‘everybody has one.’
+The more opinions you get, the harder it can be to decide.
+And most opinions are swayed by personal tastes and perceptions—not actual knowledge.

 Benjamin Moore Pale Oak in bathrom with pink tub and tile with pink unhdeertones, maple warm hue cabinets.
 Kylie M Interiors Edesign CLIENT PHOTO before painted vanity

-If your friend doesn’t like pink, they might not tell you that Pale Oak is the best colour for your room, even if it is.
+If your friend doesn’t love pink undertones, they might tell you that Benjamin Moore’s Pale Oak is a bad color – even if it’s the best one for your space (as shown above)

-Choose one or two key people to throw your ideas at, but choose the people who you feel will have you and your home’s best interest at heart.
+Choose one or two key people to pitch your ideas to, but choose the people who you feel will have your and your home’s best interests at heart.

 2. TAKE YOURSELF OUT OF THE EQUATION